7 Santorini Trip Planning Mistakes To Avoid!

 As much as you dream of it, nothing can truly prepare you for the spectacular views and feelings of enchantment this beautiful island evokes.

-1. Booking the correct hotel view
+1. Book the correct hotel view

 The picturesque views you have seen on every postcard or movie scene set on the island are not referred to as Ocean views in hotel listings but Caldera views.